 Lewis Carroll wanted to keep Alice fashionable.
 That is why her dress changes, when you compare the illustrations of her in “Alice’s Adventures in Wonderland”, “Through the Looking Glass and what Alice found there”, and “The Nursery Alice”.
 For example, the pleats in the skirt she wears in “The Nursery Alice” where highly fashionable in 1886, when the illustrations were drawn.
 (Unfortunately, it was already out of fashion when the book was finally published in 1889.)
 (Vaclavik)

 However, Carroll hated crinoline fashion.
 Therefore he objected to several pictures drawn by Tenniel, in which Alice was wearing a crinoline skirt after she became a queen.
 Tenniel redrew the illustrations.
 Here you can see a ‘before’ and ‘after’ illustration (Schiller and Goodacre).

 As the original illustrations were black and white, Alice’s dress had no color.
 Nowadays we often imagine the dress to be blue, but this is mainly thanks to Disney’s 1951 cartoon movie.

 The first colored images of Alice and her dress did not appear in books, but on merchandise products.
 For example, this music cover for ‘The Wonderland Quadrilles’, published around 1872, shows Alice in a red dress.
-This illustration was drawn by John Tenniel and approved by Lewis Carroll.
+The illustrations are by lithographer Alfred Concanen, but the designs are after Tenniel (Tenniel’s monogram is on the front wrapper, and his permission inside), and were approved by Lewis Carroll.